Veteran founded and operated

 If you want to contact us, please fill the contact form on our website.

-South Mountain Vetus was formed by Michael and Shilan Leisure.
-After volunteering with veteran and homeless organizations for decades, they decided to form South Mountain Vetus at a community level.
+South Mountain Vetus was formed by Michael and Shilan Leisure and they also serve as members of the Board of Directors.
+After volunteering with veteran and homeless organizations for decades, they decided to form South Mountain Vetus at a community level in north Texas.
 With the inspirational words of "Am I my brothers keeper?", they locate and assist homeless veterans and their families with emergency shelter, food, clothing, and specialized care.